Illinois vs. Florida Atlantic College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Illinois vs. Florida Atlantic BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the No. 11 Florida Atlantic Owls (7-1) and No. 20 Illinois Fighting Illini (6-1) squaring off at Madison Square Garden has a projected final score of 73-72 (according to our computer prediction) in favor of Florida Atlantic, so expect a tight matchup.
-The game will begin at 6:30 PM ET on December 5.
+Tuesday's game between the No. 11 Florida Atlantic Owls (7-1) and No. 20 Illinois Fighting Illini (6-1) squaring off at Madison Square Garden has a projected final score of 73-72 (based on our computer prediction) in favor of Florida Atlantic, so expect a competitive matchup.
+The game will start at 6:30 PM ET on December 5.

-Based on our computer prediction, Illinois is a good bet to cover the point spread, which is currently listed at 2.5.
-The two teams are projected to fall short of the 146.5 total.
+According to our computer prediction, Illinois should cover the point spread, which currently sits at 2.5.
+The two sides are projected to come in below the 146.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!